The publication of the manuscript in the journal is free of charge.

 - The practical significance of the results of the work.

 - Keywords.
-Key words/word combinations are 3-5 words in Russian, Kazakh and English.
+Key words/word combinations are 3-5 words in English.

 - Figures and Drawings.
 Tables, graphs, diagrams, etc. are presented directly in the text with the indication of the numbering and title (For example, Figure 1 - Picture name).
 The number of figures, tables, graphs and diagrams should not exceed 20% of the total volume of the article (in some cases up to 30%).